blotero/seg_tgce/docs/source/experiments.rst

    val.visualize_sample()

-For architecture debugging purposes, you can also fetch the data with a downsampling for forcing balance between scoreres:
+For architecture debugging purposes, you can also fetch the data with a downsampling for trimming scorers and leaving only the ones who scored the most patches:

 .. code:: python

-   train = get_stage_data(stage = Stage.TRAIN, batch_size=8, force_balance=True)
+   train = get_stage_data(stage = Stage.TRAIN, batch_size=8, trim_n_scorers=6)

 Output:

 .. code:: text

-   Loading train data with forced balance...
+   Loading train data with trimmed scorers...
-   INFO:seg_tgce.data.crowd_seg.generator:Forced balance: limiting to 102 images per scorer.
+   INFO:seg_tgce.data.crowd_seg.generator:Limiting dataset to only images scored by the top 6 scorers: ['MV', 'STAPLE', 'expert', 'NP6', 'NP10', 'NP3']
+   Train: 1272 batches, 10176 samples

 When running the ``visualize_sample`` method, the generator will load the images and masks from the disk and display them, with a result